 Even if you're not looking to show your dog, their structure is still vitally important.
 The way a dog is built will affect the way their body absorbs shock for the rest of their life.
 From bouncing around the house like an idiot to a high impact sport like agility to everyday walking, running, and jumping on and off of things, your dog will be impacting their joints for the rest of their life.

 That being said, there are no dogs with perfect-to-the-breed-standard structure.
 However, by being cognizant of structural flaws in the parents of our litters and breeding dogs that compliment one another, we can produce dogs are structurally better than their parents, which is ultimately the goal.
 A breeder's true success is when the puppies outdo their parents.

 Okay, for the boring part now - a bit about myself and how I got to be involved in this crazy dog stuff!

-I am currently a student at Millikin University, majoring in Arts Tech, and with my graphic design skills and dog knowledge (obsession?), I am also the founder of the White Swiss Shepherd magazine known as WHITE SWISS WORLD.
+I am currently a student at Millikin University, majoring in Arts Tech.
 I don't really participate in much outside of the dogs.
 I've centered my entire life around them since I began competing with my white coated German Shepherd, Athena, in 2014.
 Aside from training and showing dogs, I also enjoy hiking...with dogs.
 Outside of her show and sport career, Furrari is my adventure companion, and we have done some fun, short trips to hiking trails all over Illinois and Indiana.
-Someday, I'd like to get into backpacking/overnight trips, but that hasn't happened yet.
 I am also a touch obsessed with photography...of dogs.
-That obsession also began when I got Athena, and spiraled my money into a dark hole of upgrades.
-Ha!
-Apparently I don't choose cheap hobbies!
+That obsession also began when I got Athena, and later photography of dogs became design of dog breeding ads (and even websites!).